NBens/Gitignorer/README.md

 You can edit templates using any text editor, and add whatever files you want to be ignored (Make sure they are saved with a name like Templatename.Template.gitignore)

-To use a template, run the command: ./gitignorer -use-template TemplateName
+To use a template, run the command: ./gitignorer use-template TemplateName